awayne1-eng/megr2157-portfolio/docs/assignments/A02/index.md

 ![image alt](IMG_0955.jpeg)
 ![image alt](IMG_0956.jpeg)

-## Material Sizing/Cross-Sectional Area and Weight Approximation
+## Member Sizing and Weight
 I began this process by providing the knowns and unknowns, deriving the formulas to find the minimum required cross-sectional area using a safety factor of 3.5, and set up the math to estimate the total weight of the truss.
 I needed to do this to move from just calculating abstract forces to figuring out actual physical sizing, so the members don't yield under the maximum load, while also setting up a way to find the overall weight once a specific material density is picked.
 I started by writing down all the individual lengths to get a total truss length of 3.7m and used the maximum force of 26.67kN to set up my allowable stress equation.
 After this, I cross-multiplied and rearranged things to get a formula for the minimum area on its own.
 Since I needed to match standard US units, I converted the max force from kN to kips and changed the total length over to inches(145.67in).
 This let me simplify the area breakdown down to 20.98 over 36.36 to give me 0.5786in^2.
 I was then able to establish the final weight equation.
 ![image alt](IMG_0984.jpeg)

-## Pin Connection Sizing and Shear Stress Analysis
+## Pin Sizing and Shear Analysis
 In this section, I analyzed the single-shear pin connections at the supports by drawing a quick free-body diagram of the pin under the maximum reaction load, deriving the algebraic equation for the minimum cross-sectional area using a safety factor of 4, and numerically solving for the actual required pin area.
 I had to do this to make sure the connection pins are thick enough to handle the shear forces at the supports without failing, which is just as important as sizing the truss members themselves since the joints are usually the most critical points in the design.
 I started by gathering all my known values, including the largest reaction load of 8kN and the pin material's yield strength of 170ksi, and then I set up the allowable shear stress limit.
 Next, I rearranged the baseline shear formula by cross-multiplying to isolate the minimum area, giving me the symbolic formula A_min = NV over material yield strength.
 To solve it numerically, I converted the 8kN load over to US customary units, divided the yield strength by my safety factor to get an allowable shear stress of 42.5ksi, and then plugged everything in to find a final minimum pin area of 0.0423in^2.
 In this final part for the weight approximation, I calculated the actual minimum diameter needed for the connection pins and figured out the total combined weight of all six pins across the truss joints.
 I needed to find the actual diameter, so I know what physical size hardware to specify for the design, and finding the combined pin weight is necessary to factor the connection hardware into the total overall weight of the truss system.
 I started with the minimum area(0.0423in^2) to which I also found it easier to use 0.2057in for a pin design on the outer portion, and rearranged the circular area (A=pi d^2 over 4) to solve for diameter, which gave me d=0.232in.
 From there, I set up the volume and weight formulas for a single pin using the material density that equals 0.278lb/in^3, and then scaled it up to account for all 6 joints, and then multiplied the values together to get a final combined pin weight of 0.0706lb.
 ![image alt](IMG_0985.jpeg)
 ![image alt](IMG_0961.jpeg)
-## CAD Truss and Pin Design/Assembly
+## SolidWorks Truss and Pin Design/Assembly
 I started by sketching the basic geometry of my truss in SolidWorks using the dimensions from my calculations.
 I created the triangular sections and internal members, so the overall shape matched the truss design before adding the final member thickness.
 ![image alt](IMG_0968.jpeg)